posva/unplugin-vue-router/README.md

       src: 'src/admin/routes',
       // note there is always a trailing slash and never a leading one
       path: 'admin/',
+      // src/admin/routes/dashboard.vue -> /admin/dashboard
     },
     {
       src: 'src/docs',
+      // you can add parameters
       path: 'docs/:lang/',
+      // src/docs/introduction.vue -> /docs/:lang/introduction
     },
     {
       src: 'src/promos',
-      // produces paths like /promos-some-file-name
+      // you can omit the trailing slash
       path: 'promos-',
+      // src/promos/black-friday.vue -> /promos-black-friday
     },
   ],
 })
 ```

 Note that the provided folders must be separate and one _route folder_ cannot contain another specified _route folder_.
+If you need further customization, give [definePage()](#definepage-in-script) a try.

 ## TypeScript